In the News

 A world-class city needs a world-class cargo airport.
 But when it comes to air cargo, Chicago remains the Second City.

 The recent decision by the Chicago Metropolitan Agency for Planning to reject the Illiana Expressway project — a decision rooted in regional bias rather than sound strategic planning — belies the realities of the future transportation needs of the Chicagoland area.
+The truth is the Illiana Expressway is a much needed thoroughfare that will alleviate congestion on the region's roadways and strengthen Illinois' economy by creating tens of thousands of jobs.

 Chicago Defender: Congresswoman Robin Kelly: Public Servant